Peter Farrelly

 Peter John Farrelly (born December 17, 1956) is an American film director, screenwriter, producer and novelist.
 Along with his brother Bobby, the Farrelly brothers are mostly famous for directing and producing quirky comedy and romantic comedy films such as Dumb and Dumber; Shallow Hal; Me, Myself and Irene; There's Something About Mary; and the 2007 remake of The Heartbreak Kid.

-Farrelly solo-directed and co-wrote the comedy-drama Green Book (2018), which won the Audience Award at the Toronto International Film Festival in 2018, the Golden Globe Award for Best Screenplay, and the Academy Awards for Best Picture and Best Original Screenplay.
+Farrelly solo-directed and co-wrote the comedy-drama Green Book (2018), which won the Audience Award at the Toronto International Film Festival in 2018, the Golden Globe Award for Best Screenplay, and Academy Awards for Best Picture and Best Original Screenplay.

 Early life and education

 Farrelly was born in Phoenixville, Pennsylvania, to Mariann (née Neary), a nurse practitioner, and Robert Leo Farrelly, a doctor.
-His grandparents were Irish immigrants, and he also has Polish ancestry.
+Three of his grandparents were Irish immigrants, and he also has Polish ancestry.
 He was raised in Cumberland, Rhode Island.
 He graduated from Kent School in 1975 and from Providence College where he studied accounting.
 In 1986 he earned a master's in fine arts from Columbia University.

 Career

 Writer

 Farrelly decided to pursue writing full-time, which prompted him to quit his sales job and relocate to Cape Cod, Massachusetts, where he got a job as a waiter.
-On one of the tables he was waiting, Farrelly struck up a conversation with a writing professor from UMass Amherst, who encouraged Farrelly to apply to graduate school.
+On one of the tables he was waiting, Farrelly struck up a conversation with Paul Mariani, a writing professor from UMass Amherst, who encouraged Farrelly to apply to graduate school.
 Farrelly said he did not think his chances were good, considering he did poorly in college but the professor said not everything is judged by grades.
 With what would later be Outside Providence, Farrelly submitted the work and was pleasantly surprised that he was accepted.
 He studied writing for a time at UMass Amherst, but was ultimately dissatisfied with the program, and transferred to Columbia University in New York City, which Farrelly said he found very satisfying.
 He later became interested in screenwriting, which led him to directing.
 He made this career decision after many of his screenplays sold but were not produced.

 He is a published novelist, with works including Outside Providence (1988) and The Comedy Writer (1998).